captnwalker/Travelpedia/README.md

 # Travelpedia

-## A Travel Company Website Landing Page built with SASS
+## A Travel Company Website Landing Page built with SASS and Flexbox

 ### Purpose of this Project

-> Travelpedia is a "proof-of-concept" Travel booking website landing page built with SASS and Flexbox and presented as a showcase for numerous CSS effects complied from SASS/SCSS such as:
+> Travelpedia is a "proof-of-concept" travel booking website landing page (front-end only) built with SASS and Flexbox and presented as a showcase for numerous CSS animations complied from SASS/SCSS including:

 - Custom "Hamburger" menu & buttons
 - Bezier gradients